Practical tips for successful nanny interviews. Secure the nanny job you want with these 10 steps to success.

 Generally parents are not experienced interviewers.
 They might ask simple, closed questions such as "Can you cook?"
 Don't just answer yes or no but use the opportunity to expand on what you can do.

 Describe what sort of cooking you have experience in and what you enjoy cooking.
 Provide relevant examples of your experience and competencies.

 8. Maintain Respectful Boundaries

 It is appropriate to be warm and friendly but keep certain boundaries.
 Long stories about your personal life have no relevance to the nanny job and should be avoided.
-Rather than creating rapport with the family by sharing your personal sagas with them it could cause concern about your suitability.
+Rather than creating rapport with the family, sharing your personal sagas with them can cause concern about your suitability.

 9. Close the Interview Properly and Follow Up

 At the end of your interview ask if they have all the information they need and what the next step is.
 This way you will know what happens next.
 Restate your interest in the position.

 If you promised to send through any information or documents do this as soon as possible, if you agreed to phone after a few days, make sure you do.

 You may be asked to come back for a second interview where you meet the children more fully.
 Be prepared to get down on the floor with the children and be hands on - dress appropriately for this.
 If there is a baby ask if you can hold him or her and remember to wash your hands first!